jshawtime/saywhatwant/READMES-current/00-AUTOMATED-TESTING-SYSTEM/QUESTIONS-ANSWERS-WITH-OWNER.md

 await expect(element).toBeVisible();
 ```

+**Playwright Tests Can Sometimes Create Issues With Other Playwright Tests**
+Sometimes a Playwright test can perform operations that may effect other Playwright tests in a way that makes it hard to isolatte where bugs exist.
+Eg. Clearing local storage.
+Always be mindful of this when looking for bugs and bug fixes.

 ---

 ## 📋 How This Document Works

 **Purpose:** Maintain a permanent record of all Q&A, decisions, and context discussions about the testing system and app behavior.

+IMPORTANT!
+ALWAYS BE HONEST - sometime you will want to please the user and tell them they are right or that is a good idea - but hjonesty is prized much much more than appeasing the user.

 **Format:**
 - **Newest entries at the top** (reverse chronological)